 Is there such a thing as normal poop?

 Now that you have a visual guide (and you’ve peered into the toilet bowl), it’s time to apply the information in a practical way—how can you use what you’ve learned to better support the digestive tract?
-Here’s what to know about poop types.
+Here’s what to know about types of poop.

-Types 1 and 2: As a general rule, bowel movements that resemble types 1 and 2 generally point to some degree of slowed movement of stool through the large intestine and in conjunction with other symptoms, may be indicative of mild and occasional constipation.
+Types 1 and 2: As a general rule, bowel movements that resemble types 1 and 2 generally point to some degree of blockage or slowed movement of stool through the large intestine, and in conjunction with other symptoms, may be indicative of mild and occasional constipation.

 → Essential takeaway: Drink enough water, increase dietary fiber intake (i.e. whole grains, lentils, chia seeds), and get moving.